 Watch pt.
 1 here.
 Let’s spread a bit of joy and dive into VEX and Houdini-SOPs again to implement a really neat technique from a french/dutch paper covering graph bundling.
 While graph bundling is usually found in network analysis or geovisualization, we’re gonna adapt the […]

 Last week Germany was still under a massive heat wave.
 And an office doesn’t get colder by running smoke sims and rendering.
 That’s why I had to keep this one relatively short (let’s call it a speedrun): We’ll build a particle system advected by a […]

 While on season break we received quite a few questions.
 One of those mails pointed us to the amazing work of Loris Cecchini, a sculptor who created (among other stunning artworks) those wave pattern sculptures.
 At first it didn’t seem clear what’s going on there.

 There are very few things more hypnotic than watching an embroidery machine do its work.
 When watching my wife’s machine working on festive decoration, I thought about how I’d create something similar in Houdini.
 Turns out it isn’t too complicated once you’ve figured out how […]

 we have something special for the upcoming holiday season for you: Snowflakes!
 This was the very first paper I ever implemented in Houdini – what a feeling!
 I recorded it a while back in summer but then decided to wait until the right season.
 As […]

-To view this content, you must be a member of Entagma’s Patreon at “In-Depth Knowledge” or higher tier
+To view this content, you must be a member of Entagma’s Patreon at $29 or more

 What popped up as some random images on my pinterest feed turned out to be a whole universe of an art form in itself: Quilling.
 The art and craft of rolling and shaping paper to form intricate mosaics depicting a wide variety of subjects.